ygrek/sqlgg/overview.md

 sides, being as unobtrusive as possible.
 So the choice of the specific database and API is a programmer's choice.
-Similarly, queries to the database are expressed in plain SQL, so that the generator can be easily plugged in any existing project -- just move all SQL statements used in the code to separate file and feed it to generator.
+Similarly, queries to the database are expressed in plain SQL, so that the generator can be easily plugged in any existing project -- just move all SQL statements used in the code to a separate file and feed it to generator.
 The generated code can be easily inspected just as any other code in the project, and you can even edit it manually if such need arises (though it is highly not recommended).
 In order to keep code and database layer in sync the generator must be invoked every time SQL queries are modified.